junyin/MeshEditer/README.md

 "MeshHistogram": Normalize the model first, then, randomly select 1000 pairs of vertices,compute a histogram of the distances between them and  print the histogram in the window.

 The relevant functions can be found in MeshOperation.cpp.

+P.S.
+In removing duplicate vertices, a best way is to use the function delete_vertex()in OpenMesh.
+However even following with the document <link>http://openmesh.org/Documentation/OpenMesh-2.0-Documentation/tutorial_07b.html</link>, it always has some error and memory leak.
+Therefore I used an alterative approach: create a new mesh and replace the current editing mesh to remove duplicate vertices.